gonzalo-aguero/gonzalo-aguero/README.md

 # Gonzalo Agüero
 Hello, I'm Gonzalo Agüero and I'm from Argentina.
 I'm a FullStack developer.
-I can program for the Backend as well as for the Frontend, but I prefer the Backend ;) I can program in JavaScript, PHP, Java, Python and C++.
+I can program for the Backend and for the Frontend, but I prefer the Backend ;) I can program in JavaScript, PHP, Java, Python and C++.

 About technologies: